The way out of grief is to go through it.

 Listen now!

 Grief in Brief is a podcast hosted by Ken Barringer, LMHC a mental health counselor with a specialty in grief and loss.
-In each episode you will hear a conversation with an expert about the management of intense feelings and emotions that can accompany grief and loss.
+In each episode you will hear a conversation with someone sharing a deeply personal story about their loss, or an expert discussing ways to manage the intense feelings and emotions that can accompany grief and loss, or a talk with a professional working in an area where we may not think of loss.
 Most episodes are between 15 – 20 minutes in length.
 There is also great irony in the title as Grief is NOT Brief.
 In fact, it's a marathon in a world that loves sprints!

 Listen to the podcast now by searching, "Grief is Brief with Ken Barringer" on Spotify, Apple Itunes, and most other networks!